Dangerously in Love: Music and lyrics

 Beyoncé's father and then-manager Mathew Knowles said Dangerously in Love showcased her musical roots.
-While Williams and Rowland explored on gospel and alternative pop styles, respectively, Beyoncé focused on recording R&B songs.
+While Williams and Rowland explored gospel and alternative pop styles, respectively, Beyoncé focused on recording R&B songs.
 The album's tracks vary, ranging from mid-tempo and club-oriented tracks on the first half, to ballads on the second half.
 Beyoncé commented: "My album is a good balance of ... ballads and ... mid-tempos with just ridin'-in-your-car feels, to a lot of ... up-tempo club songs, to really sexy songs, to songs that make you feel emotional.
 It's a nice mixture of different types of tracks."
-Although it contains high-energy tracks such as "Crazy in Love" and "Naughty Girl", the album's focal mode, however, is slow and moody.
+Although it contains high-energy tracks such as "Crazy in Love" and "Naughty Girl", the album's focal mode is slow and moody.
 Beyoncé said she had mainly written ballads for the album.
 She added that she wanted to be understood as an artist and showcase her range, and by doing so, she blended various genres and musical influences; consequently, the album incorporates R&B, hip hop, soul, reggae and Arabic music influences.
-Its hip hop influences came from Jay-Z, Outkast, and Lil' Kim, while the reggae influences came from Sean Paul.
+Its hip-hop influences came from Jay-Z, Outkast, and Lil' Kim, while the reggae influences came from Sean Paul.
 Additionally, Scott Storch's personal study of Arabic music gave the album a Middle Eastern vibe.
-Beyoncé and the producers also used a wide array of instrumentations.
+Beyoncé and the producers also used a wide array of instrumentation.